Hashinoya Bekkan Ransui - Private Onsen & Tattoo Policy

 Why Bathe Here?
 Benefits and History

-• Arima's Gold Spring in an Intimate Setting: Nine rooms total means fewer people in the baths.
-Guests regularly report soaking alone in the kinsen rotenburo, even on weekends.
+• Arima's Gold Spring in an Intimate Setting: The baths run on kinsen, Arima's iron-rich gold spring.
+Nine rooms total means fewer people in the baths, and guests regularly report soaking alone in the kinsen rotenburo, even on weekends.

 • Adults-Only Quiet: No guests under eleven.
 The converted villa and riverside setting create the kind of stillness that larger Arima properties can't match.